-Our goal is to provide a market town, similar to the UK style of markets, where we bring staple items and holistic healing from city to city on different weekends.
-Starting at Carlin Park, Jupiter on roughly the fourth Saturday, and we are opening in Delray Beach at the Morikami Museum entrance (Lake Biwa) as well, starting March 12th, on the second Saturday.
+Our goal is to provide a market town, where we bring staple items and holistic healing from city to city on different weekends.
+Starting in Jupiter on the fourth Saturdays, then Delray Beach on the second Saturdays, and Fort Lauderdale on first and third Sundays of each month.

-We encourage our shoppers to follow us physically if possible, or on social media to track when JoJo’s will pop up near you!
+We encourage our shoppers to track when JoJo’s will pop up near you!